lukexor/pix-engine/README.md

   debugging.

 * **use-vcpkg** -
-  Enables static linking of the SDL2 libraries which are dependencies for macOs, linux, and Windows targets.
+  Enables static linking of the SDL2 libraries which are dependencies for macOS, Linux, and Windows targets.
 Using this feature is the easiest way to get up and running unless you already have SDL2 installed on your system.

 ### Renderer features